GaloisInc/LoCo/optimal/README.md

 computation depending on that primality test.
 (More on the mechanics of this reference to `x` below.
 TODO.)
-The content within the `<| ... |>` delimiters contains expressions in the language `L`, which is ordinary Haskell (which can refer transparently to values defined outside the scope of an `Optimal` quotation).
-Don't worry about the use of `pure` yet.
+The content within the `<| ... |>` delimiters contains expressions in the language `L`, which is ordinary Haskell (which can refer to values defined outside the scope of an `Optimal` quotation).
+See below for more detail on why these expressions use `pure`.

-TODO: worry about `pure`

 We've written the module by declaring `x` before declaring `y`, but this is not necessary, even though `y` mentions `x`.
 A side effect of `Optimal`'s efforts to